tomrica09/NBAMVPPrediction/README.md

 - *data_cleaning*: Preprocesses the scraped NBA data by handling null values and other unnecessary values present in data, and merging player and MVP data.
 - *optimized_xgboost_classifier*: Trains and fine-tunes an XGBoost Classifier using Bayesian Optimization and Genetic Algorithm for feature selection to effectively predict the NBA MVP.
 - *[2024-2025]_scrape_data*: Collects and compiles NBA player statistics for the 2024-2025 season through web scraping for use in MVP prediction.
-- *[2024-2025]_clean_data*: Preprocessed the scraped NBA 2024-2025 season data by cleaning it merging player and team statistics for model prediction.
+- *[2024-2025]_clean_data*: Preprocessed the scraped NBA 2024-2025 season data by cleaning it and merging player and team statistics for model prediction.
 - *[2024-2025]_MVP_prediction*: Uses the optimized XGBoost Classifier model to predict the NBA MVP for the 2024-2025 season based on the cleaned and preprocessed player data.

 #### CSVs